hopglass/hopglass-server/README.md

 ### After installation

+Optionally create a configuration file in `/etc/hopglass-server/default/config.json`, and an aliases file in `/var/lib/hopglass-server/default/aliases.json`.
-Ensure, that the ports, you configured in `/etc/hopglass-server/default/config.json` are open in your firewall (default port 1001 UDP and 45123 UDP).
+Ensure, that the ports, you configured are open in your firewall (default port 1001 UDP and 45123 UDP).

 You might want to
 - Install a webserver (search for Nginx or Apache) and configure a reverse proxy and gzip-compression